chcardoz/portfolio-blog/_posts/physics/holography.md

   url: "/assets/blog/hello-world/cover.jpg"
 ---

-What is a hologram?
-A hologram is a picture that is created by projecting.
+( This is a draft. )

+Holography is a phenomenon where the light from a source is recorded on a photographic plate.